SAFEHR-data/PIXL/test/README.md

 ### Dummy services

-`./dummy-services` contains a Python script and Dockerfile to mock the CogStack service, used for de-identification of the radiology reports in the EHR API.
+`./dummy-services` contains a Python script and Dockerfile to mock the CogStack service, used for de-identification of the radiology reports in the EHR API, and an FTP server for testing the DSH upload.

 #### FTP server